Why The You. Theme is Perfect For Photographers

 You Theme is a multipurpose, responsive WordPress theme which has over 20 demos, including two brand new WordPress Photography Theme demos!
+That’s why it made it to the top of our list of Best WordPress photography themes.
 The efficiency of the You Theme is streamlined to make uploading and customizing your portfolio quick and simple.
 All you need to do is upload your photos to the WordPress media library and use one of the galleries to display your digital artwork, and the You Theme will take it from there!
 There are a few particular ways to add a special touch to your portfolio: you are able to decide between grid, stage, carousel or even a totally different gallery using the bundled version of Slider Revolution.

 Choose From Three Portfolio Examples